 - Assess your needs and lifestyle.
 What will you do with a credit card?
 How much can you spend?
-What are the perks of this type of credit card?
-Are there annual fees?
+What are the perks of this type of credit Are there annual fees?
 What is the interest rate?
 Can you convert your purchases for flyer miles?
-These are a few of the questions you need to ask yourself when applying for a credit card.
-Getting a unique credit card design template should not be your priority when choosing credit cards.
+These are a few of the questions you need to ask yourself when applying for a credit card. blank credit card design template should not be your priority when choosing credit cards.
 The benefits that the credit card can give should be the reason you decide to get one.

-- Be truthful when writing down your personal information and income.
-Background verification is a standard practice done by most financial organizations.
+- Be truthful when writing down your personal information and income. background verification is a standard practice done by most financial organizations.
 This is done as a form of security against the risk the bank is taking if they approve your application.
 That is why you should write only accurate information in your application form.
 Creditors become wary when loan applicants form data does not match their income data obtained through official means.

 - Declare all sources of income.
 In connection with the previous tip, financial firms also perform income verification with most of their potential customers.
 Declaring all your sources of income and the total amount you earn may even let the bank decide that you are an acceptable risk.
 This may either result to a better loans terms.